sarahajones/theme-academic-cv/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Sarah Ashcroft-Jones is a researcher of the psychological and behavioural sciences at the Columbia University Mailman School of Public Health.
+Her research interests include decision making, categorisation, and cognitive biases.
+Her current work focuses on understanding the individual and structural factors that influence financial and health behaviours.
+She leads the Junior Researcher Programme, which develops opportunities for early career researchers in the psychological and behavioural sciences.